-Open Forum Recording, June 11, 2020 This online forum connected those who work at the intersection of the food and carceral systems.
+Corrections: Open Forum Recording, June 11, 2020 This online forum connected those who work at the intersection of the food and carceral systems.
 Mark McBrine, Food Service Manager for the Maine Department of Corrections (DOC) at Mountain View Correctional Facility, gave an update on their efforts to source local food previously destined for restaurants and processors to the facility food service operation.
+Leslie Soble, Research Fellow with Impact Justice, gave an update on her national research exploring trends in carceral meal service as a result of COVID-19.
 We recognize that not all of those invested in the corrections sector were represented during the forum, including people who are currently or formerly incarcerated, and people of color, especially black men, who disproportionately represent the incarcerated population.
 We are eager to expand this network.
 Please send us suggestions and offer introductions so we can include more voices in future forums.

 Matching Needs + Surplus

 We created a Google Sheet to match up gaps and surplus in the New England institutional food system.
 We welcome anyone to add, view or contact others on the list directly.
 Examples of listings may include:

 - Those with a surplus of food that need a home (e.g. meat, seafood, vegetables, dairy, processed foods)

 - Those looking for local food to serve to displaced constituents

 - Those with a need for extra hands at their facilities (e.g. milkers, kitchen staff, drivers)

 - Those looking for job opportunities after their institution has closed or reduced labor